opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param mask: Optional operation mask.

-The functions ``meanStdDev`` compute the mean and the standard deviation ``M`` of array elements independently for each channel and return it via the output parameters:
+The function ``meanStdDev`` computes the mean and the standard deviation ``M`` of array elements independently for each channel and returns it via the output parameters:

 .. math::